 April is Distracted Driving Awareness month, meaning police officers are out in full force across the country cracking down on unfocused drivers.
 It’s very easy to get distracted behind the wheel, but unfortunately distracted driving is one of the most common causes of motor vehicle accidents in the United States.
-Car accident lawyers say negligence is the number one cause of accidents resulting in injury, including a driver’s choice to text and drive or drive under the influence.
+According to the attorneys at De La Garza Law, negligence is the number one cause of accidents, resulting in injury, including a driver’s choice to text and drive or drive under the influence.
 If we can spread awareness about the dangers of distracted driving, it could keep unnecessary dangers off our roads.

 What is Distracted Driving?
 3 Types